-Commonwealth Rent Assistance (CRA) is a rent supplement provided by the Australian Government which is paid through Centrelink to help low-income earners who are renting accommodation.
+Commonwealth Rent Assistance (CRA) is a rent supplement provided by the Australian Government through Centrelink.
+It helps certain low-income earners meet the cost of renting accommodation.

-People living in social housing properties owned by the Aboriginal Housing Office may be eligible to receive CRA from Centrelink.
+People living in social housing properties owned by the Aboriginal Housing Office (AHO) and managed by DCJ Housing, may be eligible to receive CRA from Centrelink.

-Aboriginal Housing Office CRA rent is the amount of rent a tenant pays when they are eligible for CRA.
+CRA rent is the amount of rent you pay if you (and any other people in your household) are eligible for CRA.
 It is made up of:

 - The subsidised rent that would apply to an Aboriginal Housing Office property without CRA, plus

-Aboriginal Housing Office tenant Mary Jones, receives a Centrelink pension of $400 per week and is also entitled to receive $50 per week CRA.
+Ada Smith is an Aboriginal Housing Office tenant.
+Each week, she receives a Centrelink pension of $440 and is assessed to receive $70 per week CRA.

-Mary’s CRA rent is set at 25% of her Centrelink pension of $400.
-This is $100 plus her total CRA payment of $50.
-This means the rent that Mary pays is $150 per week.
+Ada’s rent is set at 25% of her Centrelink pension plus 100% of her assessed CRA.
+This is $110 plus CRA of $70 this means the CRA rent that Ada pays is $180 per week.

 The CRA rent cannot be more than the market rent for that property.
-If the market rent for Mary’s property was $120 per week, her rent would be $120 per week.
+If the market rent for Ada’s property was $150 per week, her rent would be $150 per week.

 How do I apply for CRA?